gracejiang/fb-msgs/ReadMe.md

 ## 3. Diving a Little Deeper & Close Friends

-After looking at the the statistics  from my basic metric analysis, I decided I wanted to analyze my messaging habits over the years more closely.
+After looking at the the statistics  from my basic metric analysis, I decided to analyze my messaging habits over the years more closely.